Stocks may make all the headlines, but debt can make you rich.

 U.S. Treasuries can be purchased through a brokerage, bank, or directly from the U.S. Treasury itself.
 And if you decide to trade before maturity, the U.S. Treasury market is one of the deepest and most liquid markets in the world, making it easy to liquidate at any time.

-- The returns from investments in foreign bonds can be affected by changes in foreign exchange rates.
+Highly liquid, making them easy to buy and sellReturns from foreign bonds can be affected by changes in foreign exchange rates

 These bonds are issued by local, county, or state governments when they need to raise money for public work projects, such as new bridges, roads, schools, and sewer systems.